 The Company is a long-term Class E reinsurer under Bermuda's Insurance Act of 1978.
-The principal activity of the Company is the provision of life reinsurance solutions internally within the Group.
-The Company has long-term PRT business from the UK (for an affiliated company) and in Ireland and the Netherlands.
-The Company provides protection reinsurance to affiliates in the United States of America ('USA').
+The principal activity of the Company is the provision of life reinsurance solutions globally, focusing on pensions risk transfer ('PRT') in selected international markets.
+The Company currently has long-term PRT business in Canada.

-The Company was capitalised in 2014 with £220m.
+The Company was capitalised in 2021 with CA\$111m.
 Legal & General Re Holdings Limited ('Re Holdings') is the direct parent and Legal & General Group Plc is the ultimate parent.
-In 2019, the Company issued an additional £300m of share capital.
+During 2022, on 28 September and 25 November the Company issued additional CA\$60m and CA\$145m of share capital, respectively, followed by additional share capital issued on 21 October 2024 of CA\$72m.